kutify/jexp/README.md

 # Math expressions tool

-The library enables you to write math expressions in convenient way and evaluate them using variables.
+The library enables you to write math expressions in a convenient way and evaluate them using variables.

-Let's start with simple example:
+Let's start with a simple example:
 ```
     Expression exp = Expression.compile("1 + 1");
     System.out.println(exp.calculate(Arguments.EMPTY)); // -> 2
 ```
-And more sophisticated example:
+And a more sophisticated example:
 ```
     double d = 2.0/3 - 1 + 1.0/3;
     System.out.println(d); // -> -5.551115123125783E-17 (Almost zero, but not zero)